SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 [stream language="RO" videoId="497186952/c459aec01c"  /]
 [/video-vimeo]

-Tests first approach.
+Tests first approach means we write the tests before actual code.

+We can keep the tests running, and that way we will know does our code produces the expected result.

 In Test-Driven Development we follow these steps:
-- Create a test list.
+- Create a test list
-- Pick a test.
+- Pick a test
-- Write a test.
+- Write a test
-- Compile and fail.
+- Compile and fail
-- Write enough code to compile.
+- Write enough code to compile
-- Run test and fail.
+- Run test and fail
-- Write code to past test.
+- Write code to past test
-- Remove duplication.
+- Remove duplication

 [/slide]

 [slide hideTitle]